akash-kumar-saw/BlockDrive/README.md

-# BlockDrive - NFT-Based Image Hosting & Sharing on Ethereum
+# BlockDrive - NFT-Based Files Hosting & Sharing on Ethereum

 BlockDrive is a decentralized File hosting platform built on the Ethereum blockchain.
 It allows users to upload Files in IPFS as Non-Fungible Tokens (NFTs) and share access with other Ethereum addresses.
 The Ethereum smart contract is deployed on the **Sepolia** testnet.
 BlockDrive also provides a web interface for easy and intuitive interactions with the platform.